 From March to early November 2016, Wei Lih was seconded to the Hong Kong office of a leading English firm where she worked on two of the most complex and largest transactions (by deal value) involving Chinese companies listed in Hong Kong in recent years.

-Wei Lih is responsible for the China Practice Group of the firm.
-Being proficient in both oral and written Mandarin, she regularly advises on deals originating from China.
+Wei Lih heads the China Practice Group of the firm.
+Being proficient in both oral and written Mandarin, she regularly advises on deals originating from China and Hong Kong.

 - Advised an affiliate of Creador, a private equity fund, on its acquisition of a stake in the businesses of Bake With Yen and Bake With Me, which together operated 15 outlets selling bakery products, baking ingredients, food, beverages and utensils in East and West Malaysia.